- This course is accredited by the Society and College of Radiographers.

 Membership of the College of Radiographers.

-A degree or diploma in Diagnostic Radiography or Therapeutic Radiography with HCPC Registration, or equivalent; current employment in a clinical environment offering mammography experience.
+A degree or diploma in Diagnostic Radiography or Therapeutic Radiography with HPC Registration, or equivalent; Current employment in a clinical environment offering mammography experience.

 Where your honours degree has not been studied in English, you will be required to take an IELTS test receiving an overall score of 6.5 and no individual component score below 6.5.